 We learned about different kinds of data (numeric and categorical), and how to graph and interpret these data.
 We also learned how to load and navigate datasets in R in order to look at variables.

-In lecture this week, we will continue to get practice working with datasets and variables.
+In class this week, we will continue to get practice working with datasets and variables.
 Yeah!